Skykkjbr/android_samsung_r12s/README.md

 This repository contains the device tree for the Samsung SM-S721B (r12s) compatible with TWRP 12.1.

-"This project is experimental and a work in progress (WIP).
-It is not recommended for dirty builds or force-pushes.
-Use at your own risk."

 ## Workflow

 A fully automated workflow is available for building the recovery image.